-- Become familiar with the format requirements by reading the Thesis Guide carefully and be aware of all Graduate School and Thesis Office deadlines as indicated on the Thesis, Dissertation, and Performance Calendar - Activate the intent to graduate on LionPATH during the semester in which you plan to graduate.
-Go to the Thesis, Dissertation, and Performance Calendar for deadline. - Upload a draft of your thesis for format review (Word or pdf file) to the eTD website by the specified deadline.
+- Become familiar with the format requirements by reading the Thesis Guide carefully and be aware of all Graduate School and Thesis Office deadlines as indicated on the Thesis, Dissertation, Performance and Oral Presentation Calendar. - Active the intent to graduate on LionPATH during the semester in which you plan to graduate.
+Go to the Thesis, Dissertation, Performance and Oral Presentation Calendar for deadlines. - Upload a draft of your thesis for format review (word or pdf file) to the eTD website by the specified deadline.
 Corrections and detailed instructions will be returned to you by e-mail within two weeks. - Make any changes required by the adviser and committee members.
-Receive approval in the form of signatures on the Master's Signatory Page - Review the thesis one final time to be sure that no further changes are needed.
-It will not be possible to make corrections after final approval by the Thesis Office. - Go to the eTD website and upload the final eTD; submit supporting materials to the Thesis Office (note: It doesn't matter if you upload first or submit the materials first).
+Receive approval in the form of signatures on the Master's Signatory Page. - Review the thesis one final time to be sure that no further changes are needed.
+It will not be possible to make corrections after final approval by the Thesis Office.

+- Go to the eTD website and upload the final eTD; submit supporting materials to the Thesis Office (Note: It doesn't matter if you upload first or submit the materials first).
 Supporting materials are: signed Master's Signatory Page and \$25 thesis fee collected via PSUPAY. - Await notification of thesis approval by e-mail.
 If changes are required, you will be notified.
-Your eTD will be accessible on the eTD website immediately after graduation unless you have restricted access (See top of Master's Signatory Page). - If bound copies are needed, contact Multimedia & Print Center on campus or you may use an off-campus source.
+Your eTD will be accessible on the eTD website immediately after graduation unless you have restricted access (See top of Master's Signatory Page). - If bound copies are needed, contact Multimedia & Printer Center on campus or you may use an off-campus source.
 All copies are the author's responsibility.
 The Graduate School does not provide copies.